How sexy and loved up are you feeling right now?

 3. Share an experience from afar

 If you’re apart from your loved one, make plans to watch a movie together, listen to the same playlist, try to recreate your first date virtually, have a “cheese and wine evening” or even take things a step further.
-We hear sexting is surprisingly liberating…
+Share the way you have seduced your partner into you on your first date.
+Don’t be shy to tell your partner that you have used all things sexy or maybe even that you have used pheromones for women/men in your pursuit of them.
+We also hear sexting is surprisingly liberating…

 4. Go on a wild date at a zoo